sphero-inc/UNITY-PLUGIN/README.md

 # Sphero Unity Plugin

----
-This plugin is meant to be open source.
-The underlying architecture is in place; however, it isn't as complete as our iOS and Android SDKs.
-We want the community to be involved with the Unity Plugin's progression and development.
-We will be monitoring pull request on the Github Repo, so feel free to make changes.

-## Community and Help

----

-* [Developer Forum](http://forum.gosphero.com/) - Share your project, get help and talk to the Sphero developers!

 ## Overview

 ---

-The Sphero Unity Plugin is essentially a group of C# classes that form a bridge between Unity and our Native Android and iOS SDKs.
+The Sphero Unity Plugin is a group of C# classes that form a bridge between Unity and our native Android™ and iOS™ SDKs.
 Unity can call down into each platform's native code for Sphero commands and receive asynchronous data callbacks from native code up into Unity.
-The easiest way to get going with the plugin is by starting with on of the samples we have created.
+The easiest way to get going with the plugin is by starting with one of the samples we have created.
 If you have an existing project you want to integrate Sphero into, please continue reading.

-	Notice: The Sphero Unity Plugin only works with Android and iOS
+	Notice: The Sphero Unity Plugin only works with Android and iOS.

 ## Sphero Unity Samples

 ---

 * [HelloWorld](https://github.com/orbotix/Sphero-Unity-Plugin/tree/master/ExampleProject/HelloWorld) - Connect to Sphero and blink the RGB LED.
 This is the most compact and easy to follow sample for dealing with Sphero.

 * [SensorStreaming](https://github.com/orbotix/Sphero-Unity-Plugin/tree/master/ExampleProject/SensorStreaming) - If you want to use the sensor data from Sphero (to control GameObjects on screen), you should check this sample out.